 After reading the Sunday paper yesterday, I started to see a trend.
 Talk of the need to get away.
 Two articles struck me: one in the business section about "adult gap years" and the other in the travel section about going to a Greek island "famous for being unfamous".
 Their shared theme was the need to break the mold of day-to-day life.
 The articles were geared to working people, working year after year without truly getting away.
 How many of us take "working holidays."
 In the internet age, it has become nearly impossible to leave work behind.
 Do you ever travel without a laptop or smartphone?
 Do you keep in touch with what's happening at work?
 Going abroad used to forceably separate us from our work and our home.
 You'd send a few postcards.
 No email, no CNN International, phone calls were too expensive.

 The "gap year" article speaks of the benefits of doing something completely unrelated to career - for example a medical doctor interning in construction.
 Of course, there are obstacles to getting away from work: loss of income, jobs that don't offer sabbaticals, family obligations.
 Still, over the years, we've seen many people at ELI who have found a way to do it.
-People who just take off to see the world, sometimes for a full year!
+People who set out to see the world, sometimes for a full year!
 There have been some crazy itineraries - 3 months in Nepal, 1 in Cambodia and then over to Kenya for a few more.
 They'll supplement their ELI programs with travels in between.
 Why go from A to C without seeing B?

 The other article by novelist/poet Alexander Chee also talked about changing gears and putting aside his work.
 He accepts a friend's invitation to visit her and other friends on a lesser-known Greek Island, Sifnos, for a month.
 Frankly, I knew nothing of Sifnos.
 Apparently it is a great culinary destination, but still is not among the must-see locations for most people.
 Being off the beaten track appealed to the author.
 He decided to make use of the trip to get away from writing (the article was written after the fact).
 Instead he spent his mornings visiting different beaches around the island, sketch pad in hand, reviving a past interest in drawing.
 In the afternoon he'd head back to town to enjoy the company of his friends.
 What can I say?
 It's one of those articles that sends you immediately to a map and to TripAdvisor.